pabloprf/MITIM-fusion/docs/installation.rst

 For example, to run the TGLF code, MITIM will want to execute the command ``tglf`` in the *eofe7.mit.edu* machine as specified in the example above.
 There are several ways to make sure that the shell understands the command:

 .. dropdown:: 1.
-Use MITIM automatic machine configuration (limited)

-   First, MITIM will automatically try to source ``$MITIM_PATH/config/mitim.bashrc``.
-If the machine you are running the code in is listed in ``$MITIM_PATH/config/machine_sources/``, this will also source a machine-specific file.
-   Specifications to run certain codes (e.g. the GACODE suite) could be available there, but the number of machines that are automatically available in the public repository is, obviously, limited.

-   Please note that this option is only valid if the **MITIM repository and the environment variable $MITIM_PATH are available also in that machine, pointing to the MITIM-fusion folders** (not only from the one you are launching the code).
-   However, if you prefer to use options 2 or 3, the sourcing of a non-existing file will not cause any issues.

-.. dropdown:: 2.
 Source at shell initialization (recommended)

    Is the commands are available upon login in that machine (e.g. in your personal ``.bashrc`` file), MITIM will be able to run them.
    Please note that aliases are usually not available in non-interactive shells, and it is recommended to use full paths and to avoid print (echo) statements.

-.. dropdown:: 3.
+.. dropdown:: 2.
 Send specific commands per code

    Finally, you can populate the ``modules`` option per machine in your ``config_user.json`` file.
 For example: